Hamer Primary aims to be an inclusive school.

 Mrs Coward - Pastoral Manager and Safeguarding Lead

 Rochdale Additional Needs Service (RANS) - There are a number of professionals from RANS who support children in school.

-From September 2018 we will be holding termly SEND parent 'hubs' where parents of children with Special Educational Needs or Disabilities are invited to school to have a relaxed coffee, cake and chat in an open forum.
-The school SENDCo will be there and various visitors to offer support, such as specialists in Autism or Speech and Language.
+We will be holding termly SEND parent 'hubs' or events where parents of children with Special Educational Needs or Disabilities are invited to school to take part in celebratory, fun events alongside their children.
 Termly SEN Newsletters will be published with updates of local support groups and events.

 Healthy Young Minds/ #THRIVE Drop Ins

 If you have any concerns regarding your child's behaviour in school or at home, feel that they may be showing some signs of having additional needs/disabilities, or are generally concerned about your child's development or mental health, there is a drop in session at #THRIVE every Thursday at Healthy Young Mind's central hub called'Around the Corner' at 48-50 Drake Street, Rochdale, OL16 1NT.

 For children Younger than 8 this is from 9.30-11.30, for children older than 8 it is from 4-8pm.
 You do not need an appointment or a referral, just call in.
 See the website below for more information.

 This organisation strongly believes that parents of those children with additional needs and disabilities are key to making positive changes for now and the future.